Cape May County Women's Commission

 Rules & Procedures

-During any given year, the commission may find a need to amend the rules and procedures.
+During any given year, the Women's Commission may find a need to amend the rules and procedures.
 In order to justify such a procedure, the proposed amendment(s) must be discussed with, and approved by, at least a quorum of the members.
-Once the members are in agreement, the existing document containing the proposed amendment(s) is submitted to the county Board of Chosen Freeholders for their review.
+Once the members are in agreement, the existing document containing the proposed amendment(s) is submitted to the county Commissioners for their review.

-Upon receipt of the Freeholders' approval, a final revised document is prepared, and sent to the Freeholders for signature.
-When the final document is signed and dated, the Clerk/Administrator of the Board of Chosen Freeholders prepares a Resolution that is signed and dated signifying the revisions are accepted as written.
-A transmittal letter, the Resolution, and a signed and dated copy of the revised Rules and Procedures are sent to the commission for its files.
+Upon receipt of the County Commissioner approval, a final revised document is prepared, and sent to the County Commissioners for signature.
+When the final document is signed and dated, the Clerk/Administrator of the Board of Commissioners prepares a Resolution that is signed and dated signifying the revisions are accepted as written.
+A transmittal letter, the Resolution, and a signed and dated copy of the revised Rules and Procedures are sent to the Women's Commission for its files.